 And unfortunately, we’re seeing the negative results of that philosophy in the upcoming generation of young people who have escaped any form of physical discipline in their upbringing.

 Sadly, even many well-meaning Christians have abandoned spanking as a primary form of discipline with their children, despite the fact that it’s still the primary form of discipline found in the Word of God.

 In the society in which we live today it’s so easy for many parents to cave in and compromise on this issue for the sake of convenience or even political correctness.
 But regardless of what others may choose, let’s choose to stick with the Bible on this issue.

-With that in mind, here are 3 reasons I still spank my kids:
+With that in mind, here are 3 reasons I still practice biblical discipline with my kids: